 While people are told to stay at home and only leave the house for exceptional reasons, parks are invaluable places for people to exercise to improve health and wellbeing.
 We are doing all we can to ensure that parks remain open throughout these challenging times and that they are being used responsibly.
 However, some facilities within parks are now closed.

-The Government has issued new guidelines and we are having to react to these to ensure everyone's safety and to stop the spread of the virus, updates will be posted here on actions we are taking in our parks to re-open facilities when it is safe to do so.
+The Government has issued new guidelines and we are having to react to these to ensure everyone's safety and to stop the spread of the virus.
+Updates will be posted here on actions we are taking in our parks to ensure your safety.

 How you can help: